onymous-games/whisper-rpg/README.md

 As an aside to this aside, associating races and attributes does not translate well beyond a fantasy world of elves and dwarves.
 That, however, is a discussion for another day.

+You're always free to extend Centragram to include either classes or species.
+Make these choices significant to more than attributes and always be respectful of real-world cultures when you do.

 ## Creating a character

 There's nothing needed for character creation

 Technically, characters don't even need names to start out.
 Everyone starts at 0 for their attributes.
 This enables new players to get a feel for what sort of attributes they use most often.
 Then when they level, they have more awareness of what happens.
-However, for any sort of campaign, it is beneficial to list out a couple of things to drive the player toward certain actions.

-Here are some dimensions to give characters depth:
+Because it is immersive to give your characters depth, here are some dimensions you can consider asking of your character or your players:
 - Name
-- Purpose in joining up with the party
 - Greatest desire / fear
 - Profession
 - Background